DHTMLX/gantt-docs/data/desktop/howtostart_salesforce.md

 ![](desktop/sf_start_date.png)

-Press the "Next" button (accepting all default settings) until the "Save" button is not available.
+Press the "Next" button (accepting all default settings) until the "Save" button is available.

 In the end it should look like this: